rossibarra/2015-shell-genomics/README.rst

 * http://explainshell.com
 * http://www.commandlinefu.com

-.. @CTB move these to the bottom?
+(We'll look at these at the bottom.)

 How to access the shell
 -----------------------